andreyorst/grscheme/README.md

 "22"
 ```

-When variables are holding `#procedure` those also can be used for procedure
+When names are holding `#procedure` those also can be used for procedure
 application:

 ```